Melissa R. Bird,

 If you are in the Des Moines area, you may apply for a copy in person.
-Application can be made in person in the Lucas State Office Building at our office in the front lobby from 7:00 AM to 4:45 PM and may be picked up (or mailed to you) the following business day after 2:00 PM or mailed by standard postal service to an entitled person.
+Application may be made in person in the Lucas State Office Building at our office in the front lobby from 7:00 AM to 4:45 PM.
+Certificates are “generally”*** ready for pick up the next business day after 2:00 PM or mailed by standard postal service to an entitled person.
 Mail turnaround time may take 5 to 7 additional days.

-Orders may also be placed via phone by calling 866-809-0290 from 6:00 am CST through 7:00 pm CST, Monday through Friday, except for holidays, or at any time at www.VitalChek.com.
-Processing time is currently 7 to 21 business days depending on the volume of requests in the office.
-If your request is being returned to you via regular mail, anticipate another five (5) business days to reach you.
-UPS orders will be delivered the next business day after processing.
+Requests may also be placed via phone by calling toll-free 1-866-809-0290 from 6:00 am CST through 7:00 pm CST, Monday through Friday, except for holidays, or at any time at www.VitalChek.com.
+Processing time is currently about two (2) weeks depending on the volume of requests in the office.
+UPS orders will be delivered within 7-10 business days after processing.

 To see information on how to obtain a copy of a certified record click on the appropriate link below: